-Clayton Kearney's wife Kylie came up with the name Horizon motorhomes, and using Microsoft Publisher designed the original logo (featured below) on one of the first coach-built motorhomes, the original Waratah.
+Clayton Kearney's wife Kylie came up with the name 'Horizon' motorhomes, and using Microsoft Publisher designed the original logo (featured below) on one of the first coach-built motorhomes, the original Waratah.

-The Melaleuca motorhome was re-released and added to the Horizon motorhomes range and is now our best selling motorhomes.
+The Melaleuca motorhome was re-released and added to the Horizon motorhomes range and is now the best selling motorhomes.
 At just under 6 metres long, the Melaleuca is a compact unit with all the features of a larger motorhome.

 The Grevillea motorhome was launched and added to the Horizon range.
 Complete with electric hinged double bed, giving easy access to the boot from the inside of the vehicle, and a walk way down the side of the bed.

-The Casuarina Motorhome is re-released.
-It is built into the Fiat Ducato XLWB and has a 130kW turbo-diesel and 6-speed Comfort-Matic automated manual transmission and GPS as standard.
+The Casuarina motorhome is re-released.
+It is built into the Fiat Ducato XLWB and has a 130kW turbo-diesel and 6-speed automated manual transmission and GPS as standard.
 In the same year, the Banksia + 2 Motorhome is launched - based on the Horizon Motorhomes Banksia model, the ‘+2’ refers to the two passenger seats behind the driver’s cab.
-Built into the Fiat Ducato XLWB Comfort-Matic (automatic) with front wheel drive, the Banksia comes in at 6.3mtrs long.
+Built into the Fiat Ducato XLWB (automatic) with front wheel drive, the Banksia comes in at 6.3mtrs long.